+CPA Nancy Gathungu, CBS The Auditor-General

-FCPA Gathungu is the Auditor-General of the Republic of Kenya appointed to the position on July 17, 2020.
+CPA Gathungu is the Auditor-General of the Republic of Kenya appointed to the position on July 17, 2020.
 She holds a Master of Business Administration (Strategic Management), a Bachelor of Commerce (Accounting), and is a Certified Public Accountant of Kenya (CPA-K).
 She is also a Certified Information Systems Auditor (CISA).

 CPA Gathungu is a member of ICPAK and Association of Women Accountants of Kenya (AWAK).
 She has vast experience in Public Sector auditing, Strategic Management and capacity building for Supreme Audit Institutions.

+CPA Joyce Mbaabu Deputy Auditor General - Corporate Services

-CPA Nancy Gathungu, CBS The Auditor-General CPA Mbaabu is a Deputy Auditor General in charge of Corporate Services.
+CPA Mbaabu was a Deputy Auditor General in charge of Corporate Services.
 She holds a Bachelor of Commerce (Business Administration) Degree and is a Certified Public Accountant (K).
 She has over 30 years' experience in Financial audit in the Public Sector.
 She is a member of the Association of Women Accountants of Kenya (AWAK) and the Institute of Certified Public Accountants (ICPAK).

-CPA Joyce Mbaabu Deputy Auditor General - Corporate Services CPA Kiini is a Deputy Auditor General under Financial Audit Services with vast experience in Public and Private Sector Accounting.
+CPA Sylvester Kiini - Deputy Auditor General-Financial Audit Services

+CPA Kiini is a Deputy Auditor General under Financial Audit Services with vast experience in Public and Private Sector Accounting.
 He is a holder of Master of Business Administration (Strategic Management) and Bachelor of Commerce (Accounting).
 He is a Certified Public Accountant of Kenya (CPA-K) and a member of ICPAK.

+Annual Report and Financial Statements for the year ended 30 June, 2022

+Mr. David Njoka Deputy Auditor General - Financial audit services

-Business Administration (Strategic Management) from the University of Nairobi and a Bachelor in Business Administration from the United States International University (Africa)-USIU.
-Mr. Njoka is a Certified Public Accountant of Kenya (CPA- K) and a member of ICPAK and has more than 28 years' experience in the public sector.
-CPA William is a Deputy Auditor General under Financial Services.
+Mr. Njoka is a Deputy Auditor General under Financial Audit Services.
+He holds a Master of Business Administration (Strategic Management) from the University of Nairobi and a Bachelor in Business Administration from the United States International University (Africa)-USIU.
+Mr. Njoka is a Certified Public Accountant of Kenya (CPA-K) and a member of ICPAK and has more than 28 years' experience in the public sector.

+CPA William Agunda

+Deputy Auditor General- Financial

+Audit Services

+CPA William was a Deputy Auditor General under Financial Services.
 He holds a Bachelor of Commerce Degree (Accounting) and is a Certified Public Accountant (K).
-He is a member of the Institute of Certified Public Accountants (ICPAK) with over 30 years' experience in Financial audit in the Public Sector.
+He is a member of the Institute of Certified Public Accountants (ICPAK).
+He has over 30 years' experience in Financial audit in the Public Sector.
+He is a Deputy Auditor General - Financial Audit Services in the Office of the Auditor-General.

+CPA Fredrick Odhiambo

+Deputy Auditor General-Financial

+Audit Services

 CPA Odhiambo is a Deputy Auditor General under Financial Audit Services with vast experience in Public and Private Sector Accounting.
-He is a holder of Master of Business Administration, Master of public policy (MPPM) and Bachelor of Science degree (B.Sc.).
+He is a holder of Master of Business Administration, Master of public policy (MPPM) and Bachelor of Science degree (Bsc.).
 He is a Certified Public Accountant of Kenya (CPA-K), Certified Fraud Examiner (CFE), Certified Financial Services Auditor (CFSA) and a member of ICPAK.